Rhino River Camp: Our full report

 Massage (US$65/hour), course fishing (free equipment loan), and village visits (free) are also available.
 And the camp has some mountain bikes for use by guests, who often use them to visit the local village and school.
 Visits to the new school, built with donations from the camp, are usually arranged during school hours, with a welcome dance performed by students.
 The old school, constructed in the traditional manner from mud and cow dung, stands nearby.

-Our viewThe location and forest environment of Rhino River Camp and the widespread use of decking lend the camp a strong, jungle atmosphere, enhanced by the constant background sound of the river’s small waterfall.
-The friendly staff made us feel very welcome and we loved the pool and the private gazebos outside each tent: we’re really looking forward to paying a longer visit in the near future.
+Our viewThe location and forest environment of Rhino River Camp and the widespread use of decking lend the camp a strong, jungle atmosphere, enhanced by the constant background sound of the river's small waterfall.
+The friendly staff made us feel very welcome and we loved the pool and the private gazebos outside each tent.
+This is a very well thought-out camp, with a clear interest in benefiting the local community.

 Ideal length of stay: 3 nights